ITO Section 182 | Offences and penalties

 32

-Such person shall pay a penalty of Rs.
-500,000 or 200% of the amount of tax involved, whichever is higher.
+Such person shall pay a penalty of five hundred thousand rupees or two hundred per cent of the amount of tax involved, whichever is higher.
 237A

 33

-Any person, who is required to integrate his business for monitoring, tracking, reporting, or recording of sales, services, and similar business transactions with the Board or its computerized system, fails to get himself registered under the Ordinance, and if registered, fails to integrate in the manner as required under law.
+Any person, who is required to integrate his business for monitoring, tracking, reporting or recording of sales, services and similar business transactions with the Board or its computerized system, fails to get himself registered under the Ordinance, and if registered, fails to integrate in the manner as required under law.

 34 A person required to integrate his business as stipulated under sub-section (3) of section 237A, who fails to get himself registered under the Ordinance, and if registered, fails to integrate in the manner as required under the law and rules made thereunder.